LagaV/brother_ql_web/README.md

 - **Default Printer**: Set a default printer for quick access
 - **Per-Print Selection**: Choose which printer to use for each print job
 - **Persistent Storage**: Printer configurations are stored in `/app/instance/printers.json` (persist with Docker volumes)
+- **Auto-Detection**: Automatically detects media type and size from compatible printers (QL-700+, QL-800+, QL-1100+)

+#### Automatic Media Detection

+The application can automatically detect the currently loaded label size and media type from compatible Brother QL printers.
+This feature uses a three-tier fallback system:

+1. **Auto-detect from printer** (if supported) - Queries the printer via status command to detect loaded media
+2. **Last-used settings** - Falls back to the last manually selected label size (stored in browser localStorage)
+3. **Server defaults** - Uses the configured default label size if no previous settings exist

+**Compatibility:**
+- **Newer models** (QL-700, QL-800, QL-810W, QL-820NWB, QL-1100, QL-1110NWB, QL-1115NWB) support status queries via USB, network (TCP), and some via PyUSB backends
+- **Older models** (QL-500, QL-550, QL-570, QL-600) do not support status queries and automatically fall back to saved/default settings
+- **Remote printers** can be queried if the remote instance also supports the `/api/printer/status` endpoint

+The system automatically learns which printers support status queries and caches this information to avoid unnecessary query attempts on incompatible models.

 #### Managing Printers